mikesmallhelp/video-analysis-app/README.md

 You can configure the application title, guide text, and AI prompt to analyze different aspects of videos.

 The application uses the Google Vertex AI API.
-See more information from these documents:
+For more information, see these documents:

 https://cloud.google.com/vertex-ai
 https://cloud.google.com/vertex-ai/docs/authentication